HomeBlogTruck Finance NZ

 Can I finance a truck if I have bad credit?

 It depends on the nature and severity of the issue.
 A single default or late payment history may still be workable with the right lender.
-Nick will give you an honest picture of what's realistic before you apply anywhere.
+Nick will give you an honest picture of what's realistic before you apply anywhere — and won't submit an application that isn't ready.

 Can I get truck finance as a sole trader?